-If you lose your phone or otherwise can't get codes via text, voice call, or Google Authenticator, you can use backup codes to sign in.
-If you don't have your security key, you can also use these codes to sign in.
+If you lose your phone or otherwise can't get codes by text, call, or Google Authenticator, you can use backup codes to sign in to your Google Account.

-- After you use a backup code to sign in, it becomes inactive.
+- Once you use a backup code to sign in, that code becomes inactive.

-- You can generate a new set of 10 codes whenever you want.
-After creating a new set, the old set automatically becomes inactive.
+- You can get a new set of 10 backup codes whenever you want.
+When you create a new set of codes, the old set automatically becomes inactive.

-Create & view a set of backup codes
+Create & find a set of backup codes

 - At the top, tap Security.

 - Under "Signing in to Google," tap 2-Step Verification.
-You might need to sign in.
+You may need to sign in.

 Find your lost backup code